mvanbaak/aws-sdk-php-v3-bridge-silex/README.md

 Register the AWS Service Provider in your Silex application and provide your AWS SDK for PHP configuration to the app in the `aws.config` key. `$app['aws.config']` should contain an array of configuration options or the path to a configuration file.
-This value is passed directly into `new Aws\SimpleDb\SimpleDbClient` and `new Aws\ImportExport\ImportExportClient`.
+This value is passed directly into `new Aws\SimpleDb\SimpleDbClient`.

 ```php
 <?php